COILLTE PRIVACY POLICY (last revised January 2026)

-This privacy and cookies policy (“Policy”) refers to the website www.coillte.ie.
-The website is operated by Coillte Cuideachta Ghníomhaíochta Ainmnithe, a company incorporated in Ireland with registration number 138108 and a registered address at Dublin Road, Newtownmountkennedy, Co.
+This Privacy Policy (“Policy”) refers to the website www.coillte.ie.
+The website is operated by Coillte Cuideachta Ghníomhaíochta Ainmnithe, a semi-state forestry company incorporated in Ireland with registration number 138108 and a registered address at Dublin Road, Newtownmountkennedy, Co.
 Wicklow (“we”, “our” or “Coillte”).
 This Policy also applies to all products and services offered or acquired by Coillte (such products and services along with the Coillte website are hereinafter referred to as the “Service”).

-The Policy sets out the basis on which any personal data which we collect from you, or that you provide to us, will be processed by us.
+This Policy outlines how we process personal data, including special category of data and the basis on which personal data is obtained from you or collected about you from third parties.
 In this Policy, the term “personal data” means data relating to a living individual who is or can be identified either from the data or from the data in conjunction with other information that is in, or is likely to come into, our possession, and includes personal data as described in Data Protection Legislation (as defined below).

 We will handle your personal data in accordance with Data Protection Legislation.
-“Data Protection Legislation” means the Data Protection Acts 1988 to 2018, the General Data Protection Regulation (EU) 2016/679 (“GDPR”), and any other applicable law or regulation relating to the processing of personal data and to privacy (including the E-Privacy Directive and the European Communities (Electronic Communications Networks and Services) (Privacy and Electronic Communications) Regulations 2011, as such legislation shall be supplemented, amended, revised or replaced from time to time.
+“Data Protection Legislation” means the Data Protection Acts 1988 to 2018, the General Data Protection Regulation (EU) 2016/679 (“GDPR”), and any other applicable law or regulation relating to the processing of personal data and to privacy including the Directive 2002/58/EC and the European Communities (Electronic Communications Networks and Services) (Privacy and Electronic Communications) Regulations 2011.

 1. Information we gather from you

-We fully respect your right to privacy in relation to your interactions with the Service and endeavour to be transparent in our dealings with you as to what information we will collect and how we will use your information.
-Also, we only collect and use individual’s information where we are legally entitled to do so.
-Information in relation to personal data collected by Irish entities is available on www.dataprotection.ie, the website of the Irish Data Protection Commissioner (“DPC”).
+We fully respect your right to privacy in relation to your interactions with the Service and endeavour to be transparent in our dealings with you as to what information we will collect about you.

-In general, Coillte is a Controller (as defined in Data Protection Legislation) in respect of the personal data we collect from you, as we determine the purposes and means of processing such personal data.
-In certain circumstances, Coillte may act as a joint Controller with another Controller in respect of your personal data; for example, in respect of Coillte’s joint controller arrangements with the employers of individual hauliers, who have location tracking technology fitted in their haulage vehicles relating to relevant forests and project participation arrangements.
-If you require further information in respect of any of our joint Controller arrangements, please contact us (see ‘How To Contact Us’ below).
+Unless otherwise stated, Coillte is a Controller (as defined in Data Protection Legislation) in respect of the personal data we collect from you, as we determine the purposes and means of processing such personal data.
+In certain circumstances, Coillte may act as a Joint Controller with another Controller in respect of your personal data; for example, in respect of Coillte’s Joint Controller arrangements with the employers of individual hauliers, who have location tracking technology fitted in their haulage vehicles relating to relevant forests and project participation arrangements.
+If you require further information in respect of any of our Joint Controller arrangements, please contact us (see ‘How to contact us’ below).

 We endeavour to keep your personal data accurate and up-to-date.
 As such, you must tell us about any changes to such information that you are aware of as soon as possible.